-The key financial assumptions adopted for the 2019 valuation were as follows:
+The key financial assumptions adopted for the 2022 valuation were as follows:

-Financial assumptions 31 March 2019
+Financial assumptions 31 March 2022

-Discount rate 3.8%
+Discount rate 4.4% pa

-Salary increase assumption 2.8%
+Salary increase assumption 3.4% pa

-Benefit increase assumption (CPI) 2.3%
+Benefit increase assumption (CPI) 2.9% pa

 The key demographic assumption was the allowance made for longevity.
-The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI 2018 model, an allowance for smoothing of recent mortality experience and a long-term rate of 1.25% p.a.
+The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of 1.50% p.a.
 Based on these assumptions, the average future life expectancies at age 65 are as follows:

 Males Females

-Current Pensioners 21.5 years 23.8 years
+Current Pensioners 21.5 years 24.4 years

-Future Pensioners 22.2 years 25.2 years
+Future Pensioners 22.3 years 25.9 years

-^{}Aged 45 at the 2019 Valuation.
+\Aged 45 at the 2022 Valuation.

-Copies of the 2019 valuation report and Funding Strategy Statement are available on request from the Administering Authority to the Fund.
+Copies of the 2022 valuation report and Funding Strategy Statement are available on request from the Administering Authority to the Fund and on the Fund's website.

-Experience over the period since 31 March 2019
+Experience over the period since 31 March 2022